 So you’re crushing over all the creative things you can do with epoxy resin.
 Like making a piece of epoxy art for your living room.
-Or creating butterfly wing earrings.
+Or creating candy conversation heart jewelry.
 Or man cave coasters for a Father’s Day gift.

 So you buy resin and then it hits.

-Well helllooooo creative! 👋 My name is Katherine and I’ve been a resin artist for 15 years.
+Well helllooooo creative! 👋 My name is Katherine, and I’ve been a resin artist for 17 years.
 I’m here to help you corral those nervous butterflies in your stomach into something beautiful.
 Whether you’re new to epoxy or a seasoned professional, these tips will be helpful to you working with resin.

 Before we get into the tips, let’s talk about what epoxy resin is, what it isn’t, and how it works.